 Providing good care, including clean water and a healthy diet, is among the best ways to make goldfish live longer.
 Most fish will live longer when they receive the proper care to keep them healthy.

-Below, I will provide some examples of how to make goldfish live longer.
+Below are some examples of how to make goldfish live longer.

 1. Clean Healthy Water Conditions